 2. Set Password Reset Registration to No so that new users are not prompted to register.

 3. If you need to send SMTP email through Exchange Online (e.g. from a printer), create an account with exchange license to use for sending.

 4. Load Cloud Shell from top of the Azure Portal.
 Connect to Exchange:

 Get-User firstname.lastname@example.org | Set-User -AuthenticationPolicy “Allow Basic Auth SMTP”

-7. Force policy to apply within 30 minutes:
+7. Optionally, force the policy to apply within 30 minutes:

 Set-User email@example.com -STSRefreshTokensValidFrom $([System.DateTime]::UtcNow)